“Jesus, Conor O’Reilly, take this fekkin child away to the other room. His constant screaming’s doing my bloody head in.”

 We listen to the sounds coming from the other room.
 Uncle’s voice; loud, demanding.
 Mother’s voice; speaking fast, rising as if she’s trying to defend herself.
 Sounds of a struggle, Mother screaming, something breaking, probably more bottles.
 A rhythmic banging sound and Mother’s low wailing, followed by Uncle’s sudden loud, piercing cry.
 Then, silence.
 Silence for a long time…

-I cry as I wake up, the gnawing feeling in my body is overwhelming and making me feel quite ill.
+I cry as I wake up.
+The gnawing in my body is excruciating and making me feel ill.
 Mary wakes up and starts crying, too.
-Conor is still on his mattress but he must have fallen asleep as well because he is lying under his blankets.
+Conor is still on his mattress, but he must have fallen asleep because he’s lying under his blankets.
 He gets up quickly when he hears us crying.
 His eyes are red and swollen.

 The door flies open.
 Mother is standing in the doorway.
 She is swaying slightly.
-Her hair is a mess, she has a blue bruise on her eye and a raw swelling on her lower lip.
+Her hair is a mess, and she has a blue bruise on her eye and a raw swelling on her lower lip.
 Behind her, Uncle appears.
-His eyes are not so wild anymore.
-Instead, he is smiling.
+His eyes aren’t wild anymore.
+Instead, he’s smiling.

 It feels like a feast day, all of us sitting in the warmer living room.
-Mother is sitting on the sofa with me at her breast, Uncle on the beanbag with a plate of steaming spaghetti, and Conor and Mary side by side at the small table in the corner.
-I know they’re enjoying themselves because they’re swinging their legs as they’re eating.
+Mother is on the sofa with me at her breast, Uncle on the beanbag with a big slice of pizza on his plate, and Conor and Mary side by side at the small table in the corner.
+I know they’re enjoying themselves because they’re swinging their legs as they eat.
 Mother’s plate sits next to her on the sofa.
-She takes small, careful bites every now and then.
+She takes small, careful bites now and then.

 “So, what are you going to do with the older two?”
 Uncle asks.
 “You can’t have them all here.
 I can’t support all of them.
 They’re not mine.
 And you better be right about Lee being mine because if I find out otherwise…”

-Even though I’m so sleepy, something in my mind registers the words and the meaning behind them, somehow.
-The thing I know that is wrong with me, stirs.
+Even though I’m sleepy, something in my mind registers the words and the meaning behind them, somehow.
+The thing that’s wrong with me, stirs.
 It feels like me, but not like me.
-It feels big, bigger than Uncle, and powerful and dark.
+It feels big, bigger than Uncle, bigger than our home, and powerful and dark.
 It peeps out at Uncle.
-I hold my breath.
-But after a few moments, it slinks back inside.
-I breathe out.
-I’m relieved because I fear I could not control it once it came out fully.
-I know it is waiting.
-Waiting for blood, for souls.
-For when I’m bigger…